 When We Share Your Information

-EY Sweeney will not otherwise disclose any personally identifiable research information we collect from you unless we have your express prior consent and will only report the information you provide in an aggregate form that will not personally identify you.
+EY Sweeney will not otherwise disclose any personal information we collect from you unless we have your express prior consent.
 We will not disclose any personal information to a third party for a purpose other than conducting our research unless we have your express prior consent or are required to do so by an Australian law or court/tribunal order.

 Third Party Sites

 You have the right to request access to any personal information we hold about you.
-You can request this information by contacting the Quality Officer at the details listed below.
 Where we hold information that you are entitled to access, we will respond to your request in a reasonable time and endeavour to provide you with a suitable range of choices as to how access is provided (e.g. emailing or mailing it to you).
 A fee may be charged to cover the cost of retrieval.
 However, this fee will not be excessive.

 Quality Officer, EY Sweeney, Level 29, 8 Exhibition Street, Melbourne, Victoria, 3000